JujuAdams/Scribble/8.0/configuration.md

 |----|--------|-------|
 |None|        |       |

-This script holds a number of macros that customise the behaviour of Scribble. `__scribble_config_macros()` never needs to be directly called in code, but the script and the macros it contains must be present in a project for Scribble to work.
+This script holds a number of macros that customise the behaviour of Scribble. `__scribble_config_behaviours()` never needs to be directly called in code, but the script and the macros it contains must be present in a project for Scribble to work.

 ?> You should edit this script to customise Scribble for your own purposes.